TryHackMe - Security Footage

 -C, --directory <DIRECTORY> Extract files/folders to a custom directory [default: extractions]

-- Every folder is named after the offset where the file was found
+- Every folder is named after the offset where the file was found at

 What do we have to do?